 The Bible code of Psalm 130:3

-The Bible code of Psalm 130:3 was discovered a little over a year ago–at 6:26 a.m.on July 11, 2021 to be precise.
+The Bible code of Psalm 130:3 is a single-verse Bible code I discovered a little over a year ago–at 6:26 a.m.on July 11, 2021 to be precise.
 It is what I refer to as a Type 1 ELS code, insomuch as it directly testifies of Jesus.
 Note that I have used the NIV to provide the English translation in this particular example, only because this is one of those verses in which the meaning of the verse is much more clear in present day English than in the Shakespearean dialect of the KJV.
 Behold:

 To prove that I am telling the truth, the following screenshot reveals what happens when you enter the encoded Hebrew string into Google translator exactly as it appears in the table above (with an added space between the two words).
 Behold: